matyasselmeci/hpc-annex/design-2.md

 BITS FOR DRAFTING
 =================

-- Right now, `htcondor annex create` is used to both create annexes and expand them.
-This is, at best, confusing.
-We should certainly add something like `htcondor annex expand` (even if it’s just an alias); it’s not clear if we should also require users to specify expand rather than create if there’s already an annex by that name (as recorded in the local universe job queue).
-- Support adding jobs to an annex after its creation.
-  - Running `htcondor job submit --annex-name` will only work right now (for container-universe jobs) if:
-    - the container image was already staged to the annex, and
-    - `container_image` is a basename.
-    This is because of limitations in the hand-rigged `.sif` file-sharing implementation.
-Neither restriction would apply if we had AP-managed sandboxes.
-However, if that takes too long to arrive, we could write a script to copy the `.sif` files to the right place (which would require the user to log-in again).
 - Add a tool that targets jobs to annex after their submission.
 Presently, this would make them run _only_ on that annex.
 This is currently required at a technical level because of the container image restrictions mentioned